-- Click the PATIENT tab and .
-A dialog box will appear after clicking the button. - 2.
-In the dialog box, fill out Chart No. and Name.
+- Click the PATIENT tab and/or from the top menu.
+A dialog box will appear after clicking the button. - In the dialog box, fill out Chart No. and Name.
 If necessary, fill out other areas such as social ID and mobile. - 3.
-Click to save the new patient record.
+Click did to save the new patient record.